unsw-cse-comp3900-9900-21T1/capstone-project-3900-w18a-let-s-chat/README.md

 Please refer to the project report for an easier to follow version of these instructions with images.

 Our team has set "ali.darejeh@unsw.edu.au" as one of the developers for the DialogFlow agent (Petiverse).
 Please contact him or wellsontan@hotmail.co.uk to grant permission for the further action.
-The chatbot with all the working functionalities will require a public url generator, corresponding DialogFlow agent and Kommunicate web script.
+The chatbot with all the working functionalities will require a public url generator, the corresponding DialogFlow agent (Petiverse) and Kommunicate web script.
 Currently, the github code has included a working chatbot which has a valid Kommunicate appID that can last for 30 days (expires in 21 May 2021).
-If the appID is no longer working, please refer to “If the Kommunicate free trial has expired” section.
-Or else just follow “Getting a public url to enable DialogFlow webhook functionality” to start the chatbot.
+If the chatbot is missing from the web pages that could mean the appID is no longer working, please refer to “Kommunicate free trial expired do this” section.
+Or else just follow “Get a public url to enable DialogFlow webhook functionality” to start the chatbot.

 ### Getting a public url to enable DialogFlow webhook functionality
 **Download:**